-As director of government relations, Jason Rano led the successful efforts to pass the National Park Service Centennial Act in 2016 and the National Park Service 100th Anniversary Commemorative Coin Act in 2014.
+As Vice President of government relations, Jason Rano led the successful efforts to pass the National Park Service Centennial Act in 2016 and the National Park Service 100th Anniversary Commemorative Coin Act in 2014.
 He also developed and implemented a successful plan to engage members of Congress with the National Park Service Centennial and the Find Your Park/Encuentra Tu Parque public engagement campaign.

 Prior to joining the National Park Foundation, Rano spent six years in the government affairs department at the Environmental Working Group (EWG), having served as the director the last three years.
 During his tenure at EWG, Rano helped lead a team that worked to reform the Toxic Substances Control Act, the Farm Bill, the Renewable Fuel Standard, and improving our food systems and environmental health.